PJ4690/spatial_analytics_alberte_peter/README.md

 * creating_subsets.Rmd: This file contains code that generates the two subsets from the full BBR dataset (requires that the full dataset is downloaded and in the main folder).
 * exam_project.Rproj: This is the project file for this project.
 * main.Rmd: This is the main script that processes the code and generates the visualisations.
 It is divided into several chunks, that each focus on a specific task.
 These are preprocessing setup, data preparation, defining functions, data processing, combining geometry for mapping, creating an interactive leaflet map, creating a static ggplot2 map and lastly creating a bar chart.
-* subset_nordjylland.gpkg: This is the Northern Jutland subset generated from the BBR dataset using bounding boxes from OSM in the Creating_subsets.Rmd file.
+* subset_nordjylland.gpkg: This is the Northern Jutland subset generated from the BBR dataset using bounding boxes from OSM in the creating_subsets.Rmd file.
-* subset_nordsjaelland.gpkg: This is the Northern Zealand subset generated from the BBR dataset using bounding boxes from OSM in the Creating_subsets.Rmd file.
+* subset_nordsjaelland.gpkg: This is the Northern Zealand subset generated from the BBR dataset using bounding boxes from OSM in the creating_subsets.Rmd file.

 ## Authors